Fiserv Posts 16% EPS Jump in Q2

 - These 10 stocks could mint the next wave of millionaires ›

-- Merchant Solutions revenue grew 10 %, but segment operating margins narrowed due to higher investment and global expansion.
+Fiserv (NYSE:FI), a major provider of financial technology and payment solutions, released its Q2 2025 earnings on July 23, 2025.
+The most notable news: adjusted earnings per share climbed to $2.47 in Q2 2025, ahead of the $2.44 analyst consensus, and revenue grew to $5.2 billion, just topping the $5.19 billion expected.
+The company continued to show robust organic revenue growth, especially in its Merchant Solutions segment, even as it narrowed its full-year 2025 outlook for organic revenue growth.

-Fiserv (NYSE:FI), a major provider of financial technology and payment solutions, reported its second quarter 2025 results on July 23, 2025.
-The release highlighted adjusted earnings per share of $2.47, a 16 % increase from last year and ahead of the $2.44 analyst estimate.
-Adjusted revenue reached $5.20 billion, just topping the $5.19 billion consensus.
-In addition to double-digit earnings growth, the company delivered improved operating margins, but also saw some margin pressure in the Merchant Solutions segment due to increased international investments.
-Overall, the quarter demonstrated broadly-based growth, new launches in digital assets, and affirmed a stable financial outlook.
+Overall, the quarter was marked by steady growth, healthy cash flow, and ongoing investment in innovation.

 |Metric